Kevez/bingo-tickets/readme.md

 # Bingo Tickets

 ## About
-A set of bingo tickets.
+A set of bingo tickets that I had to create as part of a technical test.

 ## Tech stack
 - JavaScript (vanilla)